Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Summary

 Ge-doped multi-mode fibers of telecom grades were evaluated for radiation tolerance to TID.
 Among the tested fibers, two types exhibited strong radiation resistance.
 The annealing process effectively mitigated radiation-induced defects within hours, with no notable dependence on dose rate or temperature.
 A type of radiation-resistant fiber has demonstrated an RIA of 0.05 dB/m under a dose of 300 kGy(SiO$_2$).

-Performance tests conducted at 34 Gy(SiO$_2$)/hr and -15 $^\circ$C align with the radiation conditions for fibers at the LHC.
-Exposure to radiation in cold temperatures can result in instant RIA twice higher than the annealed level.
+Performance tests conducted at 34 Gy(SiO$_2$)/hr and $-15 \,^\circ$C align with the radiation conditions for fibers at the LHC.
+Exposure to radiation in cold temperatures can result in instant RIA twice as high as the annealed level.
 Ge-doped fibers of chosen fabrication methods are capable of enduring ionizing doses for usage in high-energy experiments.